yhyi15/yhyi15.github.io/_pages/about.md

 I have broad research interests ranging from foundations in computer science to trends in artificial intelligence.
 During my PhD and postdocs, I primarily work in decision making algorithms in network systems, e.g. network control systems, distributed learning systems, social networks, and epidemic spreading.
 Proving theorems was a significant part of my previous work.

 After joining Sichuan University, my research foci have shifted to Machine Leanring and its applications.
-I am fortunate to work with the [DICA](https://github.com/dicalab-scu) team.
-We aim to build reliable models from data using GPUs, and provide guarantees whenever possible.
+I am fortunate to work with the big [DICA](https://github.com/dicalab-scu) team.
+Our group aims to build reliable models from data using GPUs, and provide guarantees whenever possible.
 Recently, I work on computational pathology and trustworthy AI systems.